What is the Barra to Baja Fishermen’s Learning Exchange and why does it matter?

 Here’s a little video we made and shared with the village in May 2018:

-The village will select men and women who are respected thought leaders to embark on the mission, along with three team members from the Whales of Guerrero Research Project.
-We will confirm our secured invitations from host communities in Baja and put an expedition documentation and post-trip information-sharing plan into place.
-14 community thought leaders will travel to Baja with the WGRP team for a week-long deep dive with several fishing and ecotourism focused communities that have gotten conservation right.
+The village selected 14 men and women who are respected thought leaders to embark on the mission, along with three team members from the Whales of Guerrero Research Project.
+We secured invitations from host communities in Baja and put an expedition documentation and post-trip information-sharing plan into place.
+14 community thought leaders traveled to Baja with the WGRP team for a week-long deep dive with several fishing and ecotourism focused communities that have gotten conservation right.

 Spring 2019-Spring 2021:

-Upon completion of the expedition, we will facilitate monthly stakeholders’ meetings to initiate local marine protection and conservation measures.
-We will work directly with participants via monthly and quarterly intensive workshops to refine the vision, plan, objectives and activities.
-Community leaders from Baja will visit our region to meet with project participants and the local community during this period.
-Information generated will be distributed to communities, conservation and tourism organizations and government officials by report and in person following each meeting.
-Our goal will be to have a community-created marine management plan drafted, reviewed by all key opinion leaders and policy makers in place by the end of winter 2021.
+Upon completion of the expedition, we began to facilitate monthly stakeholders’ meetings to initiate local marine protection and conservation measures.
+We are working directly with participants via monthly and quarterly intensive workshops to refine the vision, plan, objectives and activities.
+Community leaders from Baja have visited (and will continue to visit) our region to meet with project participants and the local community during this period.
+Information generated is being distributed to communities, conservation and tourism organizations and government officials by report and in person following each meeting.
+Our goal is to have a community-created marine management plan drafted, reviewed by all key opinion leaders and policy makers in place by the end of winter 2021.

 14 villagers and 3 WGRP team members.
-We will bring a combination of committed conservationists and more exploitative fishermen on the trip.
-A combination of men and women will travel and all participants must be well-respected thought leaders, selected by the community to serve as their delegates.
-From the Whales of Guerrero team, Katherina Audley and Andrea García Chavez will facilitate and coordinate all expedition logistics and documentation.
-Local Whales of Guerrero team members, Arturo Mellín and Avimael Cadena will also participate.
+We brought a combination of committed conservationists and more exploitative fishermen on the trip.
+A combination of men and women traveled and all participants are well-respected thought leaders, selected by the community to serve as their delegates.
+From the Whales of Guerrero team, Katherina Audley, Arturo Mellin and Andrea García Chavez facilitated and coordinated all expedition logistics and Avimael Cadena oversaw pre- and post-trip interview and documentation.